Disappearance of Rachel Antonio: Background

 Antonio lived with her family in the North Queensland town of Bowen, where she had grown up.
 She was the fourth child of Ian and Cheryl Antonio and was a student at Bowen State High School.

 Antonio's extra curricular activities centred around volunteering with Surf Life Saving Australia and serving with the Australian Air Force Cadets.
 She valued her experience with the Air Force cadets as she intended to pursue a career in the Australian Defence Force.

 With 25 April being a national day when Australia commemorates Anzac Day, Antonio had attended a school Anzac ceremony on 24 April and then the local dawn service on 25 April before marching in the local street parade later that morning.

+Disappearance

-At approximately 6pm on the evening of 25 April, her mother dropped her to the Summer Garden Cinema on the corner of Beach Avenue and Murroona Street in Bowen to see the 7pm screening of Good Will Hunting.
+At approximately 6pm on 25 April, her mother dropped her to the Summer Garden Cinema on the corner of Beach Avenue and Murroona Street in Bowen to see the 7pm screening of Good Will Hunting.
 However, the cinema owner, who knew Antonio, has always maintained that Antonio never watched the film.
 It was later determined that Antonio had instead walked to the end of Beach Avenue, 200 metres from the cinema.

 She was seen leaving the beach by witnesses at approximately 6:45pm and was last seen walking along Queen's Beach Esplanade.

 Diary entries uncovered after Antonio's disappearance appeared to suggest she had been in a sexual relationship with surf life saving captain, Robert Hytch.
 However, Hytch maintained he had not had a relationship with her nor had any involvement in her disappearance.